 General laser eye surgery risks

 The NHS says that roughly 10% of people who have corrective laser eye surgery need follow up surgery of some sort.
-Additionally, some general risks they cite for all procedures include:
+Moreover, it’s extremely rare to encounter complications from laser eye surgeries, such as LASIK surgery.

 - First, there can be mild – even gritty – discomfort that often needs up to six months to subside.